moyukapp/moyuk-docs/docs/apps/overview.md

 # What is an App?

-An App is just a TypeScript's pure function.
+An App is just a TypeScript' function.
 Moyuk generates a form from the function's signature.
 You can use the form to call the function.

 ## Benefits of building apps with Moyuk